TN 66 (06-24)

 EXAMPLE 2: A beneficiary becomes entitled to disability effective 01/2008 based on an application filed in 09/2008.
 We discover that the beneficiary engaged in non-SGA level work from 06/2008 through 11/2008.
 Since the TWP cannot begin before the month of filing, we determine that the work activity from 06/2008 through 08/2008 cannot be considered TWP months.
 We have to evaluate work from 09/2008 through 11/2008 to determine if they are TWP service months.

 EXAMPLE 3: A beneficiary becomes entitled to disability benefits effective 01/2009, based on an application filed in 07/2009.
 The beneficiary received a final determination notice in 08/2009.
-The beneficiary reports that he or she worked SGA in 10/2009.
+The beneficiary reports that they worked SGA in 10/2009.
 We determine that work activity was performed after the waiting period and after the final determination; therefore, the TWP provisions apply.
 Begin counting the TWP months with the first month of SGA, 10/2009.

 2. The TWP ends: